fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 * 07.4.
 No seminar
 * 14.4.
 Hannah Scholz: Formalizing CW Complexes
 * 21.4.
 No seminar (Easter Monday)
 * 28.4.
-Michael Rothgang: Formalising bordism theory: a test of mathlib's differential geometry library
+Michael Rothgang: Formalising bordism theory: a test of mathlib's differential geometry library *and* Johannes Folttmann: internal language of a topos.
 * 05.5.
 TBD
 * 12.5.
 Wenrong Zou: TBD and Izabela Mandla: TBD
 * 19.5.
 TBD